tinega04/telecom-fraud-detection/README.md

 ## 📣 Let’s Connect!

-If you're hiring, collaborating, or just want to geek out about data —
+If you're hiring, collaborating, or just want to geek out about data:
 **[Let’s talk on LinkedIn](https://www.linkedin.com/in/stephen-tinega-580b09184/)**

 ---